Email us for more information on how to get your daughter or son started in scouting.

 The methods of Cub Scouting includes living the ideals of scouting, belonging to a den, using the advancement plan, involving family and home, participating in activities, serving home and neighborhood and wearing the uniform.

-When your son joins, he must earn his Bobcat badge before he can advance to the rank of Tiger, Wolf, Bear, or Webelos.
+When your child joins, he or she must earn the Bobcat badge before advancing to the rank of Tiger, Wolf, Bear, or Webelos.
+Lions are exempted from this requirement.

-Based on his age and grade, he will be assigned a rank and a den.
+Based on the age and grade, your child will be assigned a rank and a den.
+Kindergarteners are Lions.
 First graders are Tigers.
 Second graders are Wolves.
 Third graders are Bears.
 Fourth graders are Webelos which stands for "We'll Be Loyal Scouts."
 The Arrow of Light rank can be earned by completing four required adventures and three elective adventures of the Webelos program.

 Your input and leadership will help determine our future activities and how much fun we are going to have together.